Distraction

 Distraction is the process of diverting the attention of an individual or group from a desired area of focus and thereby blocking or diminishing the reception of desired information.
-Distraction is caused by: the lack of ability to pay attention; lack of interest in the object of attention; or the great intensity, novelty or attractiveness of something other than the object of attention.
-Distractions come from both external sources, and internal sources.
-External distractions include factors such as visual triggers, social interactions, music, text messages, and phone calls.
-There are also internal distractions such as hunger, fatigue, illness, worrying, and daydreaming.
-Both external and internal distractions contribute to the interference of focus.
+Distraction is caused by: inability to pay attention; lack of interest in the object of attention; or the great intensity, novelty or attractiveness of something other than the object of attention.
+Distractions come from both external and internal sources.
+External distractions include factors such as visual triggers, social interactions, music, text messages and phone calls.
+Internal distractions include hunger, fatigue, illness, worrying and daydreaming.
+Both external and internal distractions contribute to loss of focus.

-In the car
+Driving

 Distracted driving is a dangerous threat to road safety across the world.
 While drunk driving rates have been on the decline since 1983, distracted driving has been increasing in recent years.
 Many feel this incline is due to the widespread prevalence of cell phones.
 While distracted driving can be attributed to anything that diverts attention away from the road, it is often the cell phone that receives the blame for distracted driving incidents.
 Most of the recent studies have shown that cell phone usage while driving has striking similarities to the effects of drinking while driving; Cell phones tend to take the driver's attention away from the road and onto itself.
 With drunk driving, drivers often experience the "looking but not seeing" phenomena.
 While their eyes do indeed view objects on the road, their brains do not comprehend the meaning behind the image.
 All levels of distraction while driving are dangerous, and potential drivers are cautioned to keep awareness of their surroundings.

-In the classroom
+In education

 Many psychological studies show that switching between tasks, use of technology, and overstimulation has increased levels of distraction in the school setting.
 At school, distraction is often viewed as a source of poor performance and misbehavior.
 Distraction makes focusing on singular, assigned tasks more difficult.
 Digital components of learning are an emerging component to classroom distraction.
 Parents, teachers, students, and scholars all have opinions about how technology either benefits or harms a students' focus in an academic setting.
 Research studies show that neuron circuits indicate a decrease in ability to be attentive to goal relative stimulus with the addition of distracting stimuli interference.
 School-aged students, with developing brains, are more apt to conflicting stimuli while trying to focus.
 Large classroom sizes, technology use in and outside the classroom, and less natural stimuli have been seen as contributing factors to deflating test scores and classroom participation.